 You will also be folding the nut flour into the meringue.
 As with most recipes when you combine something with beaten egg whites, be gentle in your mixing to keep the egg whites light.

-Some recipes call for drying the piped macaroons on the counter prior to baking for 30 minutes to an hour.
-This recipe stipulates that you bake the macaroons at a low temperature for 5 minutes, then take them out of the oven, raising the temperature, and baking them for an additional 7 to 8 minutes.
-Drying is necessary to get the trademark “feet” on your macaroons.
+Some recipes call for drying the piped macarons on the counter prior to baking for 30 minutes to an hour.
+This recipe stipulates that you bake the macarons at a low temperature for 5 minutes, then take them out of the oven, raising the temperature, and baking them for an additional 7 to 8 minutes.
+Drying is necessary to get the trademark “feet” on your macarons.
 Experiment to find the best technique for you.

-If you plan on using parchment paper rather than nonstick pan liners, be careful when removing the macaroons from the paper, as they can stick and are very delicate.
-Some recipes suggest lifting up a corner of the paper and letting a drop of water fall onto the hot baking sheet, thus producing steam, which helps the macaroons release.
+If you plan on using parchment paper rather than nonstick pan liners, be careful when removing the macarons from the paper, as they can stick and are very delicate.
+Some recipes suggest lifting up a corner of the paper and letting a drop of water fall onto the hot baking sheet, thus producing steam, which helps the macarons release.

 Variations allowed: Fleming’s recipe calls for almond flour, but you can grind the nuts yourself if you are feeling ambitious or can’t get a hold of almond flour.
 (It is available at many online sources, however.)
 If you do grind the nuts yourself, be sure to add at least a cup of the powdered sugar with the nuts before grinding.
 This keeps them from turning into almond butter.
 Grind the nuts as fine as possible in your food processor.
 Maida Heatter suggests grinding nuts for at least 60 seconds, or longer than you think you need.
 They need to be extremely fine—powdery, in fact, like flour.
 If using almonds, try and hunt down blanched or skinned almonds.
 This helps with the texture and color.
 You might also consider toasting your nuts ahead of time and rubbing off the skins in some clean toweling.